 - Spending less on textbooks.
 Students who graduate with no debt are more likely to spend less than $1,000 a year on textbooks.
 They rent textbooks or buy used textbooks and sell their textbooks back to the bookstore at the end of the academic term.

-The financial resources of a student's parents can also have a big impact on debt at graduation.
-Fifty-six percent of high-income undergraduate students graduated with no debt, compared with 45% of middle-income students and 36% of low-income students.
-This makes sense, since more than two-thirds of students who graduate with no debt received help from their parents paying for tuition and fees.
-If parents have advanced degrees, the students are more likely to graduate with no debt, possibly due to a correlation with income.
+The financial resources of a student's parents greatly influence the debt accumulated upon graduation.
+For undergraduate students, those from high-income families have a 56% graduation rate without debt, compared to 45% for middle-income students and 36% for low-income students.
+This difference is attributed to the fact that more than two-thirds of debt-free students receive financial assistance from their parents for tuition and fees.
+Students whose parents have advanced degrees are also more likely to graduate without debt, likely due to higher income levels.

-Keep debt in sync with income.
-Students should aim to have total student loan debt at graduation less than their expected annual starting salary and, ideally, a lot less.
-If total student loan debt is less than annual income, the student will be able to repay his or her loans in ten years or less.
-If total student loan debt exceeds annual income, the student will struggle to repay the loans and may need an alternate repayment plan like extended repayment or income-based repayment in order to afford monthly loan repayments.
-This means they may still be repaying their own student loans when their children enroll in college, making it less likely that they will have saved for their children's college education.
-These parents will also be less willing to borrow to help their children pay for college.
+To ensure a balanced debt-to-income ratio, students should aim to have total student loan debt at graduation lower than their expected annual starting salary, preferably significantly lower.
+If total student loan debt is less than annual income, the student will be able to repay the loans within ten years or less.
+However, if the total student loan debt exceeds annual income, the student may struggle to repay the loans and might need alternate repayment plans such as extended repayment or income-based repayment to afford monthly payments.
+This situation increases the likelihood of the students still repaying their own student loans when their children enroll in college, making it less likely that they will have saved for their children's education.
+These parents may also be less willing to borrow to support their children's college costs.

 Do not change academic majors or transfer colleges.
 This increases time to finish by about a year and may increase debt.
 Consider tuition installment plans as a less expensive alternative to long-term debt.
 Tuition installment plans let students pay their college bills in equal installments over the academic year.
 Tuition installment plans do not charge interest, but typically charge an up-front fee of $50 to $100.
 Check with your college or university for more information about this possible option.